 The ACA would extend health insurance coverage to tens of millions of uninsured Americans while offering a variety of ways in which to slow the sharp upward spiral in health care costs.
 Instead of finding ways to reduce health care inflation, Ryan wants to force retirees to buy private coverage from insurance companies whose middleman profits will only add to the costs while paying a portion of the premiums.

-Economist Alice Rivlin of the Brookings Institution, the first director of the Congressional Budget Office, said recently, “There’s a great deal in the Affordable Care Act in terms of research, pilot programs, alternative payment structures, alternative delivery systems, and research on the effectiveness of treatments that is needed.”
+Economist Alice Rivlin of the Brookings Institution, the first director of the Congressional Budget Office, said recently, “There’s a great deal in the Affordable Care Act in terms of research, pilot programs, alternative payment structures, alternative delivery systems, research on the effectiveness of treatments that is needed.”

 “We need to keep the Affordable Care Act and strengthen the parts that hopefully give us more cost-effective care in the future.
 If you just control the federal spending without changing the delivery system, you just get cost shifting.”